 Indicators Retailers are required to report the following data: How the data will be interpreted Disconnections Reported separately for electricity and gas under each customer category below, the number of customers whose supply was disconnected for non-payment during each month in the reporting period.
-Note: If a customer was disconnected twice in the same month, this is counted as two disconnections. (a) Residential customers (b) Small business customers; that is, those consuming less than 40 MWh of electricity or 1000 GJ of gas a year. % of Total customers Note: Premises that are vacant at the time of disconnection should be excluded.
+Note: If a customer was disconnected twice in the same month, this is counted as two disconnections. (a) Residential customers (b) Small business customers; that is, those consuming less than 40 MWh of electricity or 1000 GJ of gas a year.
+Note: Premises that are vacant at the time of disconnection should be excluded.
 Only completed disconnections should be recorded.
-That is, where a disconnection has been requested by a retailer but not completed within the reporting period, it should not be counted in the total for that period.
-Reconnections within 7 days Reported separately for electricity and gas under each customer category below, the number of customers whose supply was reconnected in the same name and at the same address within 7 days of being disconnected for non-payment during each month in the reporting period.
-Note: If a customer was disconnected twice in the same month, this is counted as two disconnections. (a) Residential customers % of Total Disconnections (a) Residential customers(b) Small business customers; that is, those consuming less than 40 MWh of electricity or 1000 GJ of gas a year.
+That is, where a disconnection has been requested by a retailer but not completed within the % of Total customers Reconnections within 7 days reporting period, it should not be counted in the total for that period.Reported separately for electricity and gas under each customer category below, the number of customers whose supply was reconnected in the same name and at the same address within 7 days of being disconnected for non- payment during each month in the reporting period.
+Note: If a customer was % of Total Disconnections (b) Small business customers; that is, those consuming less than 40 MWh of electricity or 1000 GJ of gas a year.
 Note: Only completed reconnections should be recorded.
 That is, where a reconnection has been requested by a retailer but not completed within the reporting period, it should not be counted in the total for that period.
 The 7 days are inclusive, with the day of disconnection being counted as the first day, and include weekends.
-Disconnections previously on an instalment payment plan The number of residential customers whose supply was disconnected for non-payment and who were on an instalment payment plan in the previous 24 months. % of Total Disconnections
+Disconnections previously on an instalment payment plan The number of residential customers whose supply was disconnected for non- payment and who were on an instalment payment plan in the previous 24 months. % of Total Disconnections